 There is a case where an application calling close() can result in the connection to the data store closing and bypassing the connection being returned to the pool.
 This situation happens if one of the connections in the pool is considered stale.
 A connection is considered stale if you can no longer use it to contact the data store.
 For example, a connection is marked stale if the data store server is shut down.
-When a connection is marked as stale, the entire pool is cleaned out by default because it is very likely that all of the connection).
+When a connection is marked as stale, the entire pool is cleaned out by default because it is very likely that all of the connections are stale for the same reason (or you can set your configuration to clean just the failing connection).
 This cleansing includes marking all of the currently InUse connections as stale so they are destroyed upon closing.
 The following transition states the behavior on a call to close() when the connection is marked as stale:

-InUse > DoesNotExist: close AND markedStale AND NoTx AND noOtherReferences
+InUse > DoesNotExist:

+close AND

+markedStale AND

+NoTx AND

+noOtherReferences